robotology/robotology-superbuild/README.md

 ## Dynamics
 This profile is enabled by the `ROBOTOLOGY_ENABLE_DYNAMICS` CMake option.

+### System Dependencies
+The steps necessary to install the system dependencies of the Dynamics profile are provided in operating system-specific installation documentation, and no additional system dependency is required.

 ### Configuration
 `$ROBOTOLOGY_SUPERBUILD_INSTALL_PREFIX/share/codyco` must be appended to the `YARP_DATA_DIRS` enviromental variable.
 If you are using Linux or macOS, the `$ROBOTOLOGY_SUPERBUILD_INSTALL_PREFIX/share/robotology-superbuild/setup.sh` script will append the necessary path to `YARP_DATA_DIRS`.